gregmarine/ByGregMarine.com/Folio/src/books/vitamin-g/i-dont-want-to.md

 I went from feeling like dying and hating the idea of walking for exercise, to feeling like celebrating and loving walking!
 I took something I didn't want to do and turned it into an entirely new lifestyle.
 Fast forward to now.
 Now I run for fun!
 You read that correctly, I run...for fun!
 And I feel fantastic.
 Wanting to feel good again required me to do something I didn't want to do...exercise.
 The end results were well worth it.

+What are a few of the things you are facing today you would rather not be facing?
+What tasks or responsibilities do you have that you really don't want to do?
+But what will the end results be if you go through with everything you'd rather not be dealing with?
+Would focusing on the results help you accept that you need to do what you don't want to do in order to do what you want to do?

+I'm going to presume the answer to that last question is going to be a resounding yes.
+Whether you are facing a chore that leads to a balanced home, a less than desirable work situation that leads to food on the table and vacations with your family, or a treatment that will lead your body to a healthy recovery, face everything you don't want to do with a grateful attitude for what you will accomplish by going through it.